leonardocaldas/flutter-polygon-clipper/README.md

  |---|---|---|
 | color | Color | The color of the box shadow.
 | elevation | double | The distance of the shadow.

+## Contributing

+If you wish to contribute to this project, I encourage you to open a pull request.